BotGossip/botgossip.github.io/content/docs/resources/cases.md

 weight: 5
 ---

+ℹ️ This page needs to be moved to the API Reference, and rewritten according to the new route standards

 Cases are actions tied to a specific user.

 They include some standardised properties as well as permitting for some freeform data to be stored in JSON format.